yssource/rhai/README.md

 engine.set_max_modules(0);                  // allow unlimited modules
 ```

-### Maximum stack depth
+### Maximum call stack depth

-Rhai by default limits function calls to a maximum depth of 256 levels (28 levels in debug build).
+Rhai by default limits function calls to a maximum depth of 128 levels (8 levels in debug build).
 This limit may be changed via the `Engine::set_max_call_levels` method.

+When setting this limit, care must be also taken to the evaluation depth of each _statement_
+within the function.
+It is entirely possible for a malignant script to embed an recursive call deep
+inside a nested expression or statement block (see [maximum statement depth](#maximum-statement-depth)).

 The limit can be disabled via the [`unchecked`] feature for higher performance
 (but higher risks as well).